Covers are arranged alphabetically by publisher. Click the group of books beginning with:

 If you really love sleaze covers, check out the "Sexy Digests" and the "Other Publishers" folders.
 You'll also find "sleazy cover art" in other sections of the database, like Popular Library, Gold Medal, various Avon publications, Berkley, Crest, and Monarch.

 I've attempted to keep books together in the database within publishers' groupings.
 Therefore, I've moved several publishers OUT of the "Sleaze" folder that probably have a right to be here.
 For example, most covers by Zenith are pretty sleazy.
 But I simply couldn't bring myself to put "The Oral Roberts Reader" in this group, so I moved the whole publisher out and into the "Other Publishers" folder.

-NOTE - In the "Other Adult Publishers" pages, I've put each publisher's name on the first image of the series.
+NOTE - At the left, in the pages listed under "Other Adult Publishers, Alphabetically," I've put each publisher's name on the first image of the series.
 Only book numbers follow that.
 If you lose track, click the image and see the publisher's name in the picture's web address.

 That section includes: